Fi

 Coursework

-The interdisciplinary core courses are designed to encourage the exchange of knowledge between students from highly diverse backgrounds and promote the conditions which allow for interdisciplinary research.
-A broad view of topics are presented to students to encourage them to think beyond the boundaries of their primary research focus.
+The interdisciplinary core courses (Core Project and Track Core course) are designed to encourage the exchange of knowledge between students from highly diverse backgrounds and promote the conditions which allow for interdisciplinary research.
+In both the core project and the track core courses students are working on a broad range of topics, are encouraged to think beyond the boundaries of their primary research focus, and acquire the tools for interdisciplinary scientific communication.

-In addition, the courses fulfill a community-building function in terms of fostering exchange between students from different disciplinary backgrounds.
+The courses also fulfill a community-building function in terms of fostering exchange between students from different disciplinary backgrounds.

 Listen to what Carl-Philipp Heisenberg and Michael Sixt have to say about interdisciplinarity at ISTA.